syncfusion-content/javascript-docs/js/UploadBox/Getting-Started.md

 The following screenshot demonstrates the functionality of **Uploadbox** with the file extension.

-{% include image.html url="/js/UploadBox/Getting-Started_images/Getting-Started_img1.png" Caption="Uploadbox Control with File restriction"%}
+{% include image.html url="/js/UploadBox/Getting-Started_images/Getting-Started_img1.png" Caption="Figure 1: Uploadbox Control with File restriction"%}

 In the above screenshot, you can upload a resume that restricts **.html** and **.txt** files and allows **.png** file extension.
 This helps you to avoid unsupported resume formats getting uploaded in a server.

-> _**Note: To get upload the file, you should either run this sample in Visual Studio IDE or host in local IIS.**_
+> {% include image.html url="/js/UploadBox/Getting-Started_images/Getting-Started_img2.jpeg" Caption=""%}_**Note: To get upload the file, you should either run this sample in Visual Studio IDE or host in local IIS.**_

 ### Create Uploadbox widgets